PerformanceHorizonGroup/measurementkit-cocoapod/README.md

 The `currency` parameter is a ISO 4217 currency code.  (eg, USD, GBP)

 	//an example event with a single sale attached.
-PHGMobileTrackingEvent *registration = [PHGMobileTrackingEvent eventWithSale:[PHGMobileTrackingSale saleWithCategory:@"registration-complete" andValue:@(0.1)] ofCurrency:@"USD"];
+	PHNEvent *registration = [PHNEvent eventWithSale:[PHNSale saleWithCategory:@"registration-complete" andValue:@(0.1)] ofCurrency:@"USD"];
-    [[PHGMobileTrackingService trackingInstance] trackEvent:registration];
+    [[PHNMeasurementService sharedInstance] trackEvent:registration];

     //now one with several.....
-    PHGMobileTrackingEvent *purchases = [PHGMobileTrackingEvent eventWithSales:@[[PHGMobileTrackingSale saleWithCategory:@"premium-upgrade" andValue:@(0.1)], [PHGMobileTrackingSale saleWithCategory:@"song-purchase" value:@(3.2) sku:@"biffyclyro-12" andQuantity:1]] ofCurrency:@"USD"];
+    PHNEvent *purchases = [PHNEvent eventWithSales:@[[PHNSale saleWithCategory:@"premium-upgrade" andValue:@(0.1)], [PHNSale saleWithCategory:@"song-purchase" value:@(3.2) sku:@"biffyclyro-12" andQuantity:1]] ofCurrency:@"USD"];
-	[[PHGMobileTrackingService trackingInstance] trackEvent:purchases];
+    [[PHNMeasurementService sharedInstance] trackEvent:purchases];

 `sku` and `quantity` are optional sales parameters.

 ###Performance

-The mobile tracking SDK is designed to minimize the impact it has on it's parent app.
+The SDK is designed to minimize the impact it has on it's parent app.
 All operations are conducted on a low-priority background queue.
-Setup is a single HTTP call, and if the install or deep link wasn't driven by an affilate, no further calls to the mobile tracking API will be made.
+Setup is a single HTTP call, and if the install or deep link wasn't driven by an affilate, no further calls to the tracking API will be made.
 Events are cached to disk if there's no internet connection available.